 Greetings and salutations!

 There you have it, folks!
-Blight opens for submissions on November 15th; check out our submissions page for all the details and get ready for the portal to open!
+Mercurial opens for submissions on February 15th; check out our submissions page for all the details and get ready for the portal to open!

 Until next time, friends!